Pollinator Gardens

 Salvia farinacea

 Native to Texas, this variety of salvia was also named for the gravesite where the plant was found.
-Texas Horticulturist, Greg Grant, found it on Henry Duelberg’s grave, who died in 1935.
+Texas horticulturist Greg Grant found it on the grave of Henry Duelberg, who died in 1935.